Skip to main content

 At the €€€ tier, Henri is positioned below the four-symbol ceiling of most of its Michelin-decorated peers in Belgium.
 That price structure tends to express itself most clearly at lunch, where modern French restaurants in this category typically offer abbreviated menus or set lunch formats that represent the sharpest value-to-quality ratio on the calendar.
 If you are visiting Brussels for two or three days and want one serious meal without committing to the full spend of a €€€€ destination, a Henri lunch is likely the right call.

 Dinner at Henri extends the experience in terms of time and, presumably, menu scope, but the incremental cost over lunch makes it better suited to occasions where the meal itself is the point of the evening rather than a prelude to something else.
-The Michelin Plate designation , awarded for good cooking rather than the star-level distinction , signals that the kitchen is producing technically sound food that earns its price, but this is not a venue where the dinner experience carries the kind of theatrical ambition that justifies a major occasion spend on cooking alone.
+The Michelin Plate designation, awarded for good cooking rather than the star-level distinction, signals that the kitchen is producing technically sound food that earns its price, but this is not a venue where the dinner experience carries the kind of theatrical ambition that justifies a major occasion spend on cooking alone.
 For that, Brussels has stronger options at the €€€€ level.

 The practical implication: book Henri for lunch if you want a high-quality midday meal with room in the budget for wine.
-Book it for dinner if the neighbourhood itself, the room, and a relaxed modern French format are sufficient for your evening.
+Book it for dinner if the neighbourhood itself, the room, a relaxed modern French format are sufficient for your evening.
 If you need a dinner that will impress on reputation alone, the Michelin star options in Brussels carry more weight in that regard.

-Brussels has a deep bench of French and French-influenced restaurants, and Henri occupies a specific and useful slot within it.
+Brussels has a deep bench of French and French-influenced restaurants, Henri occupies a specific and useful slot within it.
 It is accessible enough in price to be a regular option for residents and a non-committal choice for visitors, while the double Michelin Plate recognition confirms it is not coasting.
 For food and travel enthusiasts who track the Belgian dining scene, Henri is a useful data point alongside better-known destinations like Palais Royal by David Martin or Bozar Restaurant.

 Belgium's wider fine dining circuit is genuinely strong.
 If you are building an itinerary around serious cooking, venues like Hof van Cleve outside Ghent, Boury in Roeselare, Zilte in Antwerp, and Vrijmoed in Gent all operate at a higher technical register than Henri.
 Henri is not competing with that tier, nor does it need to: it serves a different function in the market.
 For international comparison at the modern French level, Sketch's Lecture Room and Library in London and Schanz in Piesport sit in an adjacent but more decorated bracket.
 Closer to home, Willem Hiele and d'Eugénie à Emilie in Baudour show how varied the Belgian fine dining offer is beyond the capital.
-Henri's role is to be the reliable, well-priced, well-reviewed modern French option in central Brussels, and on that measure it delivers.
+Henri's role is to be the reliable, well-priced, well-reviewed modern French option in central Brussels, on that measure it delivers.

 Booking at Henri is rated easy.
 There is no weeks-long wait or competitive reservation window to manage.
 That accessibility is part of its appeal relative to Brussels venues where demand consistently outpaces supply.
 Book a few days ahead for weeknight dinner; a week ahead should be sufficient for weekend lunch or dinner in most seasons.
 Given the location on Rue de Flandre, the restaurant is reachable on foot from central Brussels hotels, or by a short metro or tram connection.